-Available only on the new Carnival Vista, the HUB app allows you to view your Pixels photos as well as order print or digital copies right from your phone.
-Hopefully this technology spreads to other ships as well.
-It will save paper and ink, save Carnival deck space reserved for displaying traditional printed photos, and most importantly – save cruisers the hassle of sorting through hundreds of photos.
+Available on any ship with a digital Pixels Gallery, the HUB app allows you to view your Pixels photos as well as order print or digital copies right from your phone.
+It saves paper and ink, saves Carnival deck space reserved for displaying traditional printed photos, and most importantly – save cruisers the hassle of sorting through hundreds of photos.

 10. Correct ship’s time

 While cruising the Caribbean, it’s not uncommon to find the clocks changing multiple times during your cruise, and sometimes it’s hard to keep up with what’s correct if your smartphone automatically updates to the local time when you arrive in a new port.
-With the HUB app, you can always find the ship time, which is what really matters.
+The HUB app, however, always stays on ship time.
 You always want to go by ship time while you’re in a port unless you want to risk missing the ship!

-Although you can’t use the principal functionalities of the app on land, the app becomes a countdown clock that you can open to see how many days, hours, minutes, and even seconds are left until you’re joining the sailaway party.
+Although you can’t use the principal functionalities of the app on land, the app becomes a countdown clock that you can open to see how many days, hours, minutes, and even seconds are left until your next Carnival cruise.